open-contracting/software-development-handbook/docs/roadmap/index.rst

 -  Use tools properly and as intended.
 Don’t go for the quick fix.
 -  Anticipate needs with respect to performance and extensibility.

+The above broadly follows the spirit of `Choose Boring Technology <http://boringtechnology.club>`__, which applies `Maslow's hierarchy <https://en.wikipedia.org/wiki/Maslow's_hierarchy_of_needs>`__ in the context of software development.
+We try to ensure basic needs are always satisfied (*Is it tested?
+Is there a maintenance plan?*), so that we can spend more time on the big picture (*Is it achieving user goals?
+Is it achieving organizational goals?*).

 Manage products and services responsibly
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~